zzstbsm/CashFlow/app/src/main/java/com/zhengzhou/cashflow/navigation/README_NavigationApp.md

 ## Navigable screens

 ### `Balance`
 Shows the total balance in all the wallets with the same currency.
+The default screen uses the euro.

 ### `ManageCategories`
 Manages the categories saved in the database.